lang-talk/meetups/proposals.md

 The list:

 - Making a Simple Automated Theorem Prover `🔧 in the works`
+- Write Yourself a Prolog in 15 minutes `🔧 in the works`
+- Write Yourself a CLP(FD) Solver `🔧 in the works`
 - Introduction to Algebraic Effects and Handlers `🔧 in the works`
 - Symbolic Execution, is it even useful? `🔧 in the works`